-Signatures (Basic): Three ways to Use E-Signing on TaxDome
+Signatures (Basic): Three ways to use e-signing in TaxDome

 Using electronic signatures allows clients to sign important documents and agreements, such as proposals or regular payments, from their phones or computers, which saves everyone time.
 E-signatures are just as legally binding as putting pen to paper.
 Plus, you can also request e-signatures from more than one person for the same document.